All Episodes

 This was apparently being monitored during impeachment hearings.

-And in a weekend, Giuliani was home with searched by federal agents, and his attorney, Robert Costello, was told by apparently some of the uh U.S. attorneys that in fact went into his house, took his electronic devices, interestingly, not wanting Hunter Biden's laptop and just taking his word for it, and going from there.
+And in a weekend, Giuliani's home was searched by federal agents, and his attorney, Robert Costello, was told by apparently some of the U.S. attorneys that, in fact, went into his house, took his electronic devices, interestingly, not wanting Hunter Biden's laptop and just taking his word for it.

-Now, if you remember, my remember what I recall is that Rudy, like me and the few others that didn't buy this, oh, there's no credible person thinks anything happened wrong.
+Now, if you remember, my remember, what I recall is that Rudy, like me and the few others that didn't buy this, oh, no credible person thinks anything happened wrong.

-We're not gonna give you the billion dollars.
+We're not going to give you the billion dollars.

 I said, I'm telling you, you're not getting a billion dollars.